CroWcbr/ft_ls/README.md

 - r - reverse order while sorting
 - t - sort by modification time, newest first

+## Bonus
+- f - do not sort, enable -aU, disable -ls --color
+- Management of ACL and extended attributes.
+- Management of the columns without the option -l. (man 4 tty)

 ## Use this project
 - git clone --recursive ....